-The scope of our audits is set in accordance with the Code and International Standards on Auditing (ISAs) (UK).
-We are responsible for forming and expressing an opinion on the financial statements of the Chief Constable, and of the PFCC & Group, that have been prepared by management with the oversight of those charged with governance; and we consider whether there are sufficient arrangements in place at each of the PFCC and the Chief Constable for securing economy, efficiency and effectiveness in your use of resources.
-Value for money relates to ensuring that resources are used efficiently in order to maximise the outcomes that can be achieved.
+The scope of our audit is set in accordance with the Code and International Standards on Auditing (ISAs) (UK).
+We are responsible for forming and expressing an opinion on the Authority's financial statements that have been prepared by management with the oversight of those charged with governance (the Joint Independent Audit Committee); and we consider whether there are sufficient arrangements in place at the Authority for securing economy, efficiency and effectiveness in your use of resources.
+Value for money relates to ensuring that arrangements are in place to use resources efficiently in order to maximise the outcomes that can be achieved as defined by the Code of Audit Practice.

-The audit of the financial statements does not relieve management or those charged with governance of your responsibilities.
-It is the responsibility of the PFCC and Chief Constable to ensure that proper arrangements are in place for the conduct of their business, and that public money is safeguarded and properly accounted for.
-We have considered how the PFCC and Chief Constable are fulfilling these responsibilities.
+The audit of the financial statements does not relieve management or the Joint Independent Audit Committee of your responsibilities.
+It is the responsibility of the Authority to ensure that proper arrangements are in place for the conduct of its business, and that public money is safeguarded and properly accounted for.
+We have considered how the Authority is fulfilling these responsibilities.

-Our audit approach is based on a thorough understanding of the PFCC Group and Chief Constable's business and is risk based.
+Our audit approach is based on a thorough understanding of the Authority's business and is risk based.